OOPSpam/blog/_posts/2024-09-13-best-captcha-alternatives.md

 ### What is hCAPTCHA?

 hCAPTCHA is a popular CAPTCHA service from Intuition Machines that helps protect websites from spam and abuse.
-It is a privacy-friendly alternative to Turnstile and reCAPTCHA.
-[Unlike Turnstile](https://www.oopspam.com/compare/hcaptcha-vs-turnstile), hCAPTCHA often asks for visitors to solve a challenge.
+It is a privacy-friendly alternative to Turnstile and reCAPTCHA. hCAPTCHA often asks for visitors to solve a challenge.
+The invisible version is not available under the Free plan.

 ![hCAPTCHA example](/blog/assets/posts/hcaptcha/hCaptcha.png "hCAPTCHA example")